programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ### Importing and Cleaning Data

-Next, we will import and clean the Philadelphia homicide dataset using Pandas.
+Next, we will import and clean the Philadelphia homicide dataset using pandas.
 This will involve:

 - Importing only the required columns from our dataset
 - Replacing any missing numeric values as a NumPy 'non-number' (the `NaN` data type)